Evnsn/Kaggle/Kaggle/Competitions/Pima Indians/README.md

 # Pima Indians
 ## Introduction
-This was my first legit machine learning project from Kaggle, besides fooling around with the titanic dataset.
-It was inspired på this [list](...).
+This was my first legit machine learning project from Kaggle, besides fooling around with the titanic dataset, and was inspired på this [list](https://www.kaggle.com/getting-started/114864).
 It was a beginner friendly dataset for exploring data and makeing some simple regression models.

 ## Dataset
 ### Description